OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-iframe.md

 # openvidu-iframe
 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-iframe" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

 This is a simple demo where you can embed an OpenVidu application inside of an iframe.
-We'll work with the _openvidu-hello-world_ tutorial, for that reason, it is highly recommended start with [openvidu-hello-world](tutorials/openvidu-hello-world/) tutorial first.
+The embedded application will be _openvidu-hello-world_ tutorial, so it is highly recommended to complete [openvidu-hello-world](tutorials/openvidu-hello-world/){:target="_blank"} tutorial first.

 ## Running this tutorial